awfulgoodness/awfulgoodness/README.md

 - 👋 Hi, I’m @awfulgoodness
-- 👀 I’m interested in front-end webdev and trading.
+- 👀 I’m interested in front end webdev and building trading software.
 - 🌱 I’m currently learning how this all works.
 - 💞️ I’m looking to collaborate on trading algorithms.
 - 📫 How to reach me? smoke signals.